-- If required, the supervisor shall stop all work until the investigation and associated remedial action is implemented. - Any report of imminent danger shall be investigated immediately. - Solutions to remedy the situation or working condition(s) shall be developed and shared with the employee(s) and/or contractors that expressed the concern. - Brief all employees and contractors of the reported issue(s) and associated remedial actions at departmental, Joint Workplace Health and Safety Committee (JWHSC), and/or toolbox health and safety meetings.
+- If required, the supervisor shall stop all work until the investigation and associated remedial action is implemented. - Solutions to remedy the situation or working condition(s) shall be developed and shared with the employee(s) and/or contractors that reported the dangerous condition, the joint worksite health and safety committee and the Occupational Health and Safety Officer.

+No action shall be taken against an individual for refusing unsafe work unless the complaint is made maliciously or without reasonable and probable grounds.
 All documents associated with an investigation shall be kept on file for a minimum of 3 years.